Dada Saheb Phalke award for megastar Rajinikanth | Entertainment

-Superstar Rajinikanth will be honoured with the prestigious Dadasaheb Phalke Award, Information and Broadcasting Minister Prakash Javadekar announced on Thursday.
+Superstar Rajinikanth will be honored with the prestigious Dadasaheb Phalke Award, Information and Broadcasting Minister Prakash Javadekar announced on Thursday.

 The announcement comes days ahead of the April 6 Assembly polls in Tamil Nadu where the 70-year-old Rajinikanth resides and has a massive following among the people.

-Dadasaheb Phalke Award, Indian cinema’s highest honour for an artiste, for the year 2019, will be presented to Rajinikanth on May 3.
+Dadasaheb Phalke Award, Indian cinema's highest honor for an artist, for the year 2019, will be presented to Rajinikanth on May 3.

-Prime Minister Narendra Modi hailed Rajinikanth for his contribution to cinema while congratulating him on the honour.
+Prime Minister Narendra Modi hailed Rajinikanth for his contribution to cinema while congratulating him on the honor.

 ''Popular across generations, a body of work few can boast of, diverse roles and an endearing personality...that's Shri @rajinikanth Ji for you.
 It is a matter of immense joy that Thalaiva has been conferred with the Dadasaheb Phalke Award.
 Congratulations to him,'' Modi said in a tweet.

-Replying to the PM, the actor tweeted, ''Immensely humbled and honoured with your greetings and the most prestigious #DadasahebPhalkeAward award respected and dearest Shri @narendramodiji.
-My heartfelt thanks to you and the government of india.''
+Replying to the PM, the actor tweeted, ''Immensely humbled and honored with your greetings and the most prestigious #DadasahebPhalkeAward award respected and dearest Shri @narendramodiji.
+My heartfelt thanks to you and the government of India.''
 The superstar dedicated his award to people who have been a part of his journey.

 For about 50 years, Rajinikanth has been the ''uncrowned king'' of the film world, Javadekar said, hailing the superstar.